 Today’s scripture reminds us of a kind of freedom that is not limited by national boundaries or by physical borders.
 Its declaration is not written on paper or on parchment, but on the human heart.

-As we celebrate and ponder today the gift of freedom in all of its manifestations, remember also the freedom purchased for us by the blood of Jesus, validated by His resurrection, and affirmed through the living testimony of faithful men and women.
+This holiday weekend, as we celebrate and ponder the gift of freedom in all of its manifestations, remember also the freedom purchased for us by the blood of Jesus, validated by His resurrection, and affirmed through the living testimony of faithful men and women.
 His Spirit not only reminds us of freedom’s benefits, but gives us the strength to bear its costs! – Luther